trust-ai/SafeBench/README.md

 You can use the TurboVNC client on your local machine to connect to the virtual display.
 ```
+# Use the built-in SSH client of TurboVNC Viewer
 /opt/TurboVNC/bin/vncviewer -via user@host localhost:n

+# Or manually forward connections to the remote server
+ssh -L fp:localhost:5900+n user@host
+/opt/TurboVNC/bin/vncviewer localhost::fp
 ```
-where `user@host` is your remote server, and n is the display port specified when you started the VNC server on the remote server ("8" in our example).
+where `user@host` is your remote server, `fp` is a free TCP port on the local machine, and `n` is the display port specified when you started the VNC server on the remote server ("8" in our example).